naveenerroju/QMoney/README.md

 ## Overview

-The Stock Portfolio Analyzer is a Java project built using Gradle in IntelliJ IDEA.
+QMoney, is a Java project built using Gradle in IntelliJ IDEA.
 This project allows users to analyze stock portfolios using data from external services such as Tiingo and Alpha Vantage.
 The user can choose which service to use via a service factory.

 ## Features